justinTsugranes/project_fender-rewards/server/README.md

 - Log that the point expiration task is running.
 - Run the expirePoints function.
 - Log that the point expiration task has completed.
-- If an error occurs at any point, log the error message.
+- If an error occurs at any point, log the error message